noahzeldin/dissertation/reception_analysis.md

   convert_to_dataframe_and_perform_ca(grouped_dfm_no_erfurt_or_unknown)
 ```

-# Keywords In Context and Keyword Exploration
+# Keywords In Context (KWIC) and Keyword Exploration

 ## Create function to link KWIC with data